ydirgan/treeList-python/HELP.md

             Label:        list    Index:  3    Relative Position: 4/5
             Label:    settings    Index:  4    Relative Position: 5/5

-(57) finds 'list' of 'time lapsed' to go down one level so we can go through each item using the index of the for loop.
+(57) finds 'list' of 'time lapsed' to go down one level so we can go through each item using the index of the "for" loop.